 The other day I gave a talk in part about stem cell hype and mentioned as an example how the idea of already doing stem cell therapy for autism seems so misguided to me now.
 On the whole, in my view there are major downsides and risks for autistic kids whose parents are already having them get injected or infused with stem cell-related products.

 The goal of today’s post is to explain the concrete reasons why I believe that those promoting cord blood or stem cells for autism are so off-base.
 I’m going to write more in the future about stem cells for CP.
 There are many parallels.
+I have a video version of this post on YouTube that I’ve included below so please check that out and subscribe to our stem cell channel.

 Families should give serious consideration to such concerns before making decisions.
 Note that I have no conflicts of interest in writing about stem cells or cord blood for autism.
 My criticisms of those injecting the kids in this area are mainly based on concern for the kids and families involved.
 I also believe the activities of those experimenting on the kids are generally bad for the stem cell research field.